0is1/jyvioni-responsive-child-theme/README.md

 # Jyvioni-responsive-child-theme

 Theme for jyvioni.org website.
-Based on responsive-theme by ThemeID http://themeid.com/responsive-theme/ This theme needs Responsive-theme as master theme to work.
+Based on responsive-theme by ThemeID http://themeid.com/responsive-theme/ This theme needs Responsive-theme as "parent-theme" to work.

 ## Plugins in use
 * google-calendar-events